-On my more pithy blog McNulty Memo, I routinely call out the “both sides are equally bad” media narrative for being lazy, amoral sensationalism.
+I think it is important to routinely call out the “both sides are equally bad” media narrative for being lazy, amoral sensationalism.
 In this instance however, I think it’s fair to say that both sides are equally bad in their continued squabbling over a primary that ended nearly 1½ years ago.
 This demagoguery will get them nowhere, especially with an important election right around the corner.

 However, you will not find me saying that people should just “get over it” and work together.
 Nonsense conspiracy theories need to be called out for what they are, but at the heart of this debate is the future of the Democratic Party.

 This debate is frequently defined as “outsiders vs. insiders,” “far left vs. center left,” or “shaking things up vs. the status quo.”
 These are all unhelpful ways to look at the debate, primarily because it forces a dichotomy onto these complex issues.
 Thinking of this as an “either/or” forces people to pick their tribes and defend them to the death.
 Let’s not do that, shall we?